25prabhu10/notes/docs/Languages/C-CPP/C-Cpp_Concepts.md

   extern double f(int, double);
   ```

 - A _definition_ actually instantiates/implements the identifier, the compiler asks memory manager to **set aside memory for that object or function**.
-You can only define exactly once.
+You can only define exactly once

   ```cpp
   int bar;